 - Acral lentiginous melanoma (5%) also grows horizontally at first and is usually found in the area of the palm of the hand, the soles of feet, or around the affected person’s fingernails.
 The Hutchinson sign, which refers to a spread onto the periungual skin, is a characteristic clinical sign.

 Metastasis of malignant melanoma can occur by lymphatic or by hematogenous spread.
 As a consequence of locoregional spread, metastases can appear elsewhere on the patient’s skin (satellite metastases).
 The liver, skeleton, and brain are among locations where distant metastases are commonly found.

 The ABCDE mnemonic is a popular method for the early detection of melanoma.
 Nevi that meet one or more of the following criteria should undergo further evaluation with a reflected-light microscope (dermatoscopy).

 - B (border) = irregular margin and indistinct border

 - C (color) = varying pigmentation

-- D (diameter) = above 5 mm
+- D (diameter) = larger than 5 mm

-- tumor thickness < 1-2 mm: 1 cm
+- Tumor thickness ≤2 mm: 1 cm

-- tumor thickness > 2 mm to 4 mm: 2 cm
+- Tumor thickness 2–4 mm: 2 cm

-Therapy of choice of the malignant melanoma is surgical excision.
-An adjuvant therapy does not yield higher survival rates.
-However, patients in progressed tumor stages may benefit from an adjuvant immunotherapy using interferon α.
+The therapy of choice for malignant melanoma is surgical excision.
+Adjuvant therapy does not yield higher survival rates.
+However, patients with progressed tumor stages may benefit from adjuvant immunotherapy using interferon α.
 Any metastases should be treated with adequate methods (i.e. surgical resection, radiotherapy).